federgraph/fleetrace-delphi/README.md

 .\$(Platform)\$(Config)
 ```

-I have put the .dproj into gitignore, Delphi will recreate it locally from the dpr.
+I have put the .dproj into gitignore.
+Delphi will recreate it locally from the dpr,

-(But it does not restore the original new-project-default for the output dirs.)
+But it does not restore the original new-project-default for the output dirs.

 #### About res files